BenjaminGuzman/microstart/README.md

 - This does not require a docker container to be built.
 Any command you run from command line can be run here
 - It supports process groups and dependencies (see below)

+**It is intended to be used in development environment preferably**, since in production you have more pro stuff like docker and k8s.

 ## Concepts

 Note: **process** and **service** are used interchangeably here.
 This is because the main focus of the application is to